Christmas —”Do Not Do It and Do Not Say You Are Doing it for Me!”

 Posted by on Jun 25, 2017

 Christmas is considered one of the holiest if not the holiest day in the Christian calendar of the western Church.
-Many Christians around the world celebrated the birth of Christ on Christmas Day, the 25 of December.
+Many Christians around the world celebrated the birth of Christ on Christmas Day, the 25th of December.
 While Christmas is believed to be the day of the birth of Christ, there are strong arguments in the Scripture that this is not the case.
-Christmas Day is a public holiday in many nations that is celebrated religiously by many Christians and culturally by many non-Christians alike.
-The Christmas season is also the busiest commercial season for retailers in the western world.
+Rather, Christmas-like pagan practice around ornamented evergreen trees was celebrated in the ancient world that was exposed in the Book of Jeremiah.
+Yet, despite this, in our world Christmas Day is a public holiday in many nations that is celebrated religiously by many Christians and culturally by many non-Christians alike.
+For this reason, the Christmas season has become one of the busiest commercial seasons for retailers in the western world.

-However, the 25th of December is a day claimed not only by the Christians but historically by the pagans, as well, although they do not call it by the same name.
+However, the 25th of December is a day claimed not only by the Christians but historically by the pagans, as well, although they do not call it by this name.
 The reason being is that indeed the 25th of December was and still has its roots in paganism.
-The 25th of December is known among the pagans as the day of “Conquering Sun”, in the season of the winter solstice.
+The 25th of December is known among the pagans as the day of “Conquering Sun”, in the season of the winter solstice when the light of the “Conquering Sun” overcomes the darkness.
 It is the object of this work to seek the truth of Christmas, as we will address it in due course and offer the conclusion for the reader’s consideration.
 We do not ask the reader to substitute our judgment for his/her own but to consider what we intend to say in the following.

 The 22nd of December is the day of the winter solstice when the sun is at its southernmost point (for the northern hemisphere).
-For three days, from the 22nd to the 24th of December, the nights remain the shortest of the year, and the day is not increased.
+For three days, from the 22nd to the 24th of December, the nights remain the longest of the year, and the days are the shortest.
 For three days it is as if the sun is standing still, hence “the standing sun”, or “winter solstice” in Latin.
 On the 25th of December, however, something remarkable happens in the eyes of the pagans.
 On the 25th of December, the day begins to increase, and the night begins to decrease.
-For the pagans that was a good reason to celebrate it and they still celebrate it as a festival dedicated to “the Conquering Sun”, because on that day the sun (worshiped as an idol) begins to conquer the darkness of the night.
+For the pagans that was a sign and a good reason to celebrate it, and they still celebrate it as a festival dedicated to “the Conquering Sun”, because on that day the sun (worshiped as an idol) begins to conquer the darkness of the night.

 Stonehenge: the earliest pagan festival